numcommand/num/README.md

   * sum, total:<br>
       The sum total of all the items.

-Statistics Functions:
+Mean:

   * mean, average, avg:<br>
       The arithmetic mean a.ka. average.

   * mean-absolute-deviation, mad:<br>
       The average distance between each value and the mean.

   * meanest:<br>
       The value that is closest numerically to the mean.

+Median:

   * median, med:<br>
       The median.